Costa Rica Leatherbacks

 The leatherback is one of nature’s truly unique creatures.
 Their immense size boggles the mind; these turtles can average more than 6 feet long and 800 lbs.
 But that’s not the only thing that makes them unique.
 Their softer shell allows them to dive deeper than any other sea turtle and their size and dark color allows them to inhabit cold waters.

-Spend 4 nights working with leatherbacks at a research station along Costa Rica’s northern Caribbean coast.
+Spend 4 nights working with our local partner Save The Turtles Of Parismina to study and protect leatherbacks along Costa Rica’s northern Caribbean coast.
 The work includes walking the nesting beach at night, helping to measure the turtles, collect the eggs and move them to hatcheries, and working with hatchlings (later in the season).
-During the day, you can hang out on the beach or in a hammock, participate in a beach cleanup, visit the station’s turtle museum, or look for wildlife like monkeys, sloths, butterflies, birds, & more.
+During the day, you will participate in activities with the community including handicraft and cooking classes, a beach cleanup, and a boat tour of the canals.

 Includes: In-country transport, meals, lodging, activities, guides, and a donation to turtle conservation.